-Our Best Neutral Running Shoes was created because not every shoe is made for every runner.
+Our Best Neutral Running Shoes list was created because not every shoe is made for every runner.
 Neutral running shoes are for runners with a “correct” running pattern or stride.
 They’re the people that don’t overpronate or underpronate too much.

 The shoes featured on the best neutral running shoes list will not have any out-of-the-ordinary support features because they’re built to let your feet do the job.
 They’re often flexible so the foot can move naturally.
 You’ll also notice they tend to be well-cushioned…but that’s a more recent development as certain newer foams really help runners recover better and protect their joints.